• Search

 • Bring water to a boil in a small saucepot over medium-high heat.
 Add the Pantai Thai Tea Mix and the sugar.
 Stir to combine.
 Reduce heat to low and boil gently for two minutes or so before removing from heat.

 • Fill glasses with ice.
 Pour in the steeped Thai tea approximately two-thirds full, leaving enough room to add milk or cream.
-Fill the glass full with half and half (or desired milk of choice) and stir to combine.
+Fill the glass with half and half (or desired milk of choice) and stir to combine.

 Jessica’s Notes